The 10 Highest-Grossing Summer Movies Of 2014

-The summer 2014 box office may be down nearly 20%; however, it still managed to bring one billion dollar movie and two of the highest box-office openings August has ever seen (“Guardians of the Galaxy” and “Teenage Mutant Ninja Turtles”).
+The quirky action comedy, the latest in a string of hits from Marvel Studios and Disney, has now made more than $US550 million worldwide

+after topping the box office for several weekends in a row.
+It still has yet to open in China.

-As the summer winds down, we’ve compiled the biggest movies of the season, breaking each film down by both its international and domestic revenues.
+While “Guardians” was certainly huge, it wasn’t the biggest film of the summer.
+Now that the season is unofficially over, here are the biggest movies of the season.
+We’ve broken each film down by both its international and domestic revenues.
 Unsurprisingly, all but two films on the list have made more money overseas.

 A few take aways: